Skip to main content

 Users who do not agree with the completely anonymous storage and evaluation of the data from their visit can opt out of the storage and use of the data at any time with a click of the mouse.

 For this purpose, what is known as an opt-out cookie is stored on the device, preventing user data from being collected when the user visits the website in question.
 In order for the opt-out to take effect, the cookie must be stored on every device used.
-As the cookie is stored in specific browsers (programs for internet access), the cookie must be stored in each browser used on each device (e.g. Internet Explorer, Chrome, Mozilla Firefox).
+As the cookie is stored in specific browsers (programs for internet access), the cookie must be stored in each browser used on each device (e.g. Microsoft Edge, Chrome, Mozilla Firefox).

 When all cookies on a device are deleted, the opt-out cookie is also deleted and must be reactivated.